ifwerez/vless-universal-clash-compatible/README.md

 auto-generated proxy configurations

 > [!warning]
-> some clients may experience lag or high memory usage with large proxy lists. it is recommended to use split profiles (by protocol or continent) for better performance.
+> some clients may experience lag with large proxy lists. it is recommended to use split profiles for better performance.

 ## sources